azat-co/practicalnode/chapter1/chapter1.md

 ***Figure 1-7.** Running node server in `--debug` mode*

 Open <http://127.0.0.1:8080/debug?port=5858> (or http://localhost:8080/debug?port=5858) in Chrome (it must be Chrome and not another browser because Node Inspector uses the Web Developer Tools interface).
-You should be able to see the program halted at a break point.
+You should be able to see the program halted at a breakpoint.
 Clicking the blue play button resumes the execution, as shown in Figure 1-8.

 ![alt](media/image8.png)

 ***Figure 1-8.** Resuming execution in Node Inspector*

-If we let the server run and open <http://localhost:1337/> in a new browser tab, this action pauses the execution on the second break point, which is inside the request handler.
+If we let the server run and open <http://localhost:1337/> in a new browser tab, this action pauses the execution on the second breakpoint, which is inside the request handler.
 From here, we can use Node Inspector’s right GUI and add a `res` watcher (Figure 1-9), which is way better than the terminal window output!

 ![alt](media/image9.png)

-***Figure 1-9.** Inspecting `res` object in Node Inspector*
+***Figure 1-9.** Inspecting the `res` object in Node Inspector*

-In addition, we can follow the call stack, explore scope variables, and execute any Node.js command in the console tab (Figure 1-10)!
+In addition, we can follow the call stack, explore scope variables, and execute any Node.js command in the console tab (see Figure 1-10)!

 ![alt](media/image10.png)